Welcome to the University of Leicester Sinfonia website!

 The University of Leicester Sinfonia was founded in 1970 by David Cursons as Leicester University Baroque Ensemble, changing name first to Leicester University Baroque Orchestra and later Leicester University Sinfonia to reflect its expanding repertoire and growing size, finally becoming University of Leicester Sinfonia when Leicester University became University of Leicester.

 Since 1971 it has been conducted or directed by Michael Sackin and normally gives 3 concerts a year, including regular collaborations with Hinckley Choral Union, an association that celebrated its thirtieth anniversary in 2013.
 To read a Nuneaton News article about it, click here.
-The ULS also hosts a one day chamber musicworkshop each year with the renowned Coull String Quartet.
-The next is planned for Sunday 11th June 2017 at the University of Leicester.
-Go to the Member's info page for details on how to take part.
+The ULS has also hosted a one day chamber musicworkshop each year with the renowned Coull String Quartet.
+This year's event has been cancelled due to an insufficient number of applicants.

 Repertoire ranges from the eighteenth century to the present day and has featured several first performances (those featuring the music of Sonja Grossner can be heard regularly on Radio Arts Indonesia).
 Rehearsals are usually on a combination of Wednesday and Friday evenings in the run up to a concert with an additional rehearsal on the afternoon of the concert.
 We work with some wonderful soloists, many with local connections & strive to combine decent standard of performance with a happy atmosphere.
 Click here for information on how to join us.